Grandkojo/task-management-system-amalitech/README.md

 - How to structure console apps with clear separation of concerns (models, services, utils).
 - How to use custom exceptions to keep validation and error handling explicit.
 - How to apply polymorphism for role-based permissions and type-specific behavior.
+- How to use streams, lambdas, and functional interfaces (`TaskFilter`) to express queries cleanly.
 - How to make user input resilient with re-prompts and graceful shutdowns.
-- How to keep code testable and modular (ready for JUnit 5 basic tests).
+- How to keep code testable and modular with JUnit 5 tests for services, streams, and file utilities.

 ### Minimum Requirements Coverage (Summary)

-- Two project types implemented (`SoftwareProject`, `HardwareProject`).
-- Two user types implemented (`AdminUser`, `RegularUser`).
-- Arrays used for project and task storage.
-- Encapsulation applied to models.
-- Abstract classes and interfaces implemented.
+- Arrays refactored to collections (`ArrayList`, `HashMap`) in services.
-- Polymorphism demonstrated via users and projects.
+- Functional programming implemented via streams, lambdas, and the `TaskFilter` functional interface.
-- Input validation implemented for project type, budget range, task status, and existence checks.
+- Regex validation implemented for IDs using `RegexValidator` (`PRJ###`, `TSK###`).
-- Completion percentage calculation working via `TaskService.completionRate`.
-- Console navigation wired through `ProjectService` and `TaskService` menus.

-Note: the number of sample projects created on startup is configured in `Main.createBaseProjects` and can be adjusted as needed for testing.
+- File persistence working using Gson (`FileUtils.saveProjects` / `FileUtils.loadProjects`).
+- Concurrency demo implemented with threads in `ConcurrencyService.simulateConcurrentTasksUpdates`.
+- JUnit 5 tests cover stream logic (`StreamServiceTests`) and file persistence/concurrency behavior (`FileUtilsTests`, service tests).
+- Custom exceptions and proper handling used across services (invalid input, not found, storage full).
+- Clean, modular, SOLID-leaning code with clear separation between models, services, utils, and tests.
+- README and design documentation updated with diagrams, test results, and commit log snapshot.